 Community and Development

-The Department of Social Policy supports community development, initiatives, and capacity building primarily through the administration two funding programs:
+The Department of Social Policy supports community development, initiatives, and capacity building primarily through the administration of:

 The Ilagiiktunut Nunalinnullu Pivalliajutisait Kiinaujat was established through Article 12 of the Inuit Impact and Benefits Agreement (IIBA) between QIA and Baffinland.
 QIA set up the framework for the fund and administrates it.
 Funding is available for organizations, committees, associations, and individuals based in or working in partnership with Arctic Bay, Clyde River, Hall Beach, Igloolik,

 and Pond Inlet.
 Projects selected will demonstrate positive impacts for Inuit in the North Baffin communities aiming towards resilient communities, strong families, and job readiness.

 For more information about either of these programs, please contact: